NilssonOpel/SIMuR/README.md

 - Test on your own sources
 > processPDBs.py 'dir-with-pdbs' 'srcsrv-dir'

+or better yet, use indexPDBs.py directly
+> indexPDBs.py -h

 **Now the .pdb files should contain instructions how to fetch the correct source files, which you can see by running**